 Original Voices Accelerator

-The Original Voices Accelerator is a national open call for US-based student filmmakers and film critics interested in documentary film, journalism, and inclusion in this new six-month fellowship.
+The Original Voices Accelerator was a national open call for US-based student filmmakers and film critics interested in documentary film, journalism, and inclusion in a this new six-month fellowship.

 Original Voices Accelerator | NBCU Academy

-The Accelerator Program runs from February through July 2024.
-Ten applicants will be selected as Original Voices Accelerator Fellows and matched with an Original Voices Fellow as their Artist Mentor for the duration of the Accelerator Program.
-Both Artist Mentors and Accelerator Fellows will receive an $8,000 grant to support the development and production of their creative projects and assist with the costs of traveling to and attending the in-person portions of the Program in Columbia, Missouri in this innovative reciprocal mentorship program.
+The Accelerator Program ran from February through July 2024.
+Ten applicants were selected as Original Voices Accelerator Fellows and matched with an Original Voices Fellow as their Artist Mentor for the duration of the Accelerator Program.
+Both Artist Mentors and Accelerator Fellows received an $8,000 grant to support the development and production of their creative projects and assist with the costs of traveling to and attending the in-person portions of the Program in Columbia, Missouri in this innovative reciprocal mentorship program.

 2024 Original Voices Accelerator Fellows